 The ‘Taj Arabia’, which is modelled on the Taj Mahal is commissioned to open in Dubai.
 It will be a luxury hotel, claiming to be four times the size of the Taj Mahal.

 10. Shah Jahan’s other wives are nearby.

 Shah Jahan's other wives and his favourite servants are buried in mausoleums just outside the Taj Mahal.

 11. A colossal army of men and elephants worked on the monument.

-An entire army of over 20,000 men from various parts of the globe were summoned to build this beauty.
+An entire army of over 20,000 men from various parts of the globe was summoned to build this beauty.
 These men got help from about 1,000 elephants to transport the huge stones and other materials required for its construction.
-Indians, Europeans, Persians and Ottomans worked to build the Taj Mahal.
+Indians, Europeans, Persians, and Ottomans worked to build the Taj Mahal.